tommygreim/novel-like/plan.md

 4. **Inline Editing**: Edit, add, or remove text before/after generation
 5. **API Key Management**: Secure storage and configuration of OpenRouter API keys
 6. **Model Selection**: Choose from available OpenRouter models via dropdown
+7. **Context Modulation**: Give the user the choice of how much of the existing text to pass in.
+Default to the entire text.

 ### Nice-to-Have (Future Enhancements)
 1. **Generation Settings**: Adjustable parameters (temperature, max tokens, top-p, etc.)